Last Updated on

 Remember that your cat is a small, vulnerable animal—it’s emotionally nourishing and comforting for t hem to have a place to hide.
-Especially in multiple cat homes, it’s important for each cat to have a private place of their own where they can sit and just be themselves.
+Especially in multiple cat homes, each cat needs a private place of her own where she can sit and just be herself.
 This place must be completely quiet, safe, and secluded.
 No probing hands or other cats allowed!

 For cats who live in small apartments, a dark, cozy hiding place may be hard to find.
 If your house doesn’t have any small cubbies or coves, create one!
 Install a cat door on a closet or cut a hole in a cardboard box filled with blankets.
 You might also buy a cat tunnel, which is a place to play and hide.

 Especially if you have kids and dogs, make sure that your cat has a safe space where her food and litter won’t be disturbed.

 You might also consider the Door Buddy, an adjustable door strap and latch that allows you to leave the door open just wide enough for your cat while keeping larger pets out.
 To use the Door Buddy, you’ll pop your cat’s litter box, food, and any other essentials into a designated kitty-friendly room, then stick the latch onto the door.
 The adjustable strap gives your cat easy access to her private space while keeping out unwanted visitors.

 Cats who live in apartments have just enough room to chase their tails—they don’t have stairs to race up and down or a large living room to run across.
 To compensate for this lack of exercise space, use toys and ingenuity to give your cat concentrated bursts of high-intensity exercise.
 A playtime session once in the morning and once at night will control your cat’s (sometimes destructive) energy levels and help to keep her muscles strong.